ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 ## Middleware

-What makes directive with Hot Cocolate very useful is the ability to associate a middleware with it that overwrites / alternates the default resolver behaviour of a field.
+What makes directive with Hot Chocolate very useful is the ability to associate a middleware with it that overwrites / alternates the default resolver behaviour of a field.

 In order to add a middleware to a directive you could declare it with the descriptor as a delegate.